 The Group is exposed to foreign currency risk on sales and purchases that are denominated in a currency other than the respective functional currencies of the Group entities.
-The foreign currencies used in these transactions are mainly the US dollar (USD).
+The foreign currencies used in these transactions are mainly the US dollar (USD) and Japanese yen (JPY).
 The Group's management continuously control the net foreign currency exposure to be maintained at an acceptable level.